 Creative thinking and innovation are vital components in both our personal and professional lives.
 However, many people feel as though they are lacking in creativity.
-What most of us do not recognize is that we are creative on a daily basis, whether it’s picking out what clothes to wear in the morning or stretching a tight budget at work.
+What most of us do not recognise is that we are creative on a daily basis, whether it’s picking out what clothes to wear in the morning or stretching a tight budget at work.
 While these tasks may not normally be associated with creativity, there is a great deal of creativity involved to get those jobs done.
 While some people seem to be simply bursting with creativity, others find it a struggle to think outside the square.
 If you fall into the latter category, it is important to understand that boosting your creative and innovative abilities takes practice.
-Recognizing and honing your own creative potential is a process.
+Recognising and honing your own creative potential is a process.
 That’s what this two-day workshop is all about.

 WHAT STUDENTS LEARN

 - How to identify the difference between creativity and innovation

 - Ways to build their own creative environment

 - The importance of creativity and innovation in business